Homosexuality and the Anglican Communion: 2015–2019

 In 2015, John Sentamu, Archbishop of York, told a lay preacher, Jeremy Timm, that if he persisted with plans to marry his long-time partner, his licence to preach in Anglican churches would be revoked.
 As of August 2015, an agreement was reached: Timm would complete existing preaching commitments before revocation.
 Timm announced his plans to be married in September 2015 and to leave the Church of England and join "Contemplative Fire", a dispersed, diverse and inclusive group that is primarily Anglican.

 Other bishops and dioceses have supported same-gender marriage and have advocated for the right of gay priests to marry.
 For example, Nick Holtam, Bishop of Salisbury, endorsed same-sex marriage following its passage.
 In December 2015, Alan Wilson, area Bishop of Buckingham, announced his support for same-gender marriage within the church.
-In 2016, another priest, in the Diocese of Southwark, converted his civil partnership into marriage and "has kept his position".
+In 2016, another priest, in the Diocese of Southwark, converted his civil partnership into marriage and remained a priest.
 The Church Times also reported that St. Agnes in North Riddish held a "service of blessing" and "ceremony of commitment" for a priest who had resigned to marry his partner.
-The Diocese in Europe also reported the marriage of a same-gender couple that took place in a Lutheran church in Denmark calling a "truly joyful occasion".
+The Diocese in Europe also reported the marriage of a same-gender couple that took place in a Lutheran church in Denmark.
 The Diocese of Chichester featured Gay Pride in Brighton and encouraged participation.
 Also, the Diocese of Lichfield launched a congregation especially to reach out to LGBTI people.
 Paul Bayes, Bishop of Liverpool, has called for the church to be more inclusive of same-gender relationships.
 In 2018, the Diocese of St Edmundsbury and Ipswich appointed Joe Hawes, who is in a civil partnership, as Dean of St Edmundsbury.
 Later, the Diocese of Lichfield communicated support for "radical Christian inclusion" and that churches should welcome and honour LGBTI people.
-Andrew Foreshew-Cain, who entered into a same-sex marriage, continued in his position at St. Mary's Church, Kilburn and St. James' Church West in North London, but was prohibited and "blacklisted" from any other diocesan positions within the Church of England; however, in 2018, and due to the unique status of Church of England university chaplaincies, Foreshew-Cain was appointed as the Chaplain for the University of Oxford's Lady Margaret Hall, the first priest in a same-sex marriage appointed to the chaplaincy.
+Andrew Foreshew-Cain, who entered into a same-sex marriage, continued in his position at St. Mary's Church, Kilburn and St. James' Church West in North London, but was prohibited from any other diocesan positions within the Church of England; however, in 2018, and due to the unique status of Church of England university chaplaincies, Foreshew-Cain was appointed as the Chaplain for the University of Oxford's Lady Margaret Hall, the first priest in a same-sex marriage appointed to the chaplaincy.